 According to Vastu Shastra, orientation of a Site is one of the most important criteria to be considered when selecting a Site.
 Vastu Shastra lays down guidelines to aid you in the Selection of a Site with the ideal ‘Orientation’.

+Listed here, are some of the Vastu Guidelines for a Pooja room.
 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain these guidelines rationally and scientifically, so that you can decide what you want to follow and what you don’t, instead of blindly following them like a superstition.
+As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:

 WHAT DOES ‘SITE ORIENTATION’ MEAN?